17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Before that, however, we wanted to have our cultural moment and visit the San Gervasio ruins, which were very interesting.

-I would suggest asking for a guide at the entrance as they can give you some hints on the Mayan culture, and you understand what you are seeing.
+I would suggest asking for a guide at the entrance as they can give you hints about the Mayan culture, and you will understand what you see.

 Cozumel at Sunrise on the east coast

-After the ruins, we took the same route around the island that we did by bike, only in the opposite direction, stopping off at a white-sand beach on the Atlantic coast, and then heading back from the Caribbean to stop and snorkel.
+After the ruins, we took the same route around the island that we did by bike, only in the opposite direction.
+We stopped off at a white-sand beach on the Atlantic coast and then headed back from the Caribbean to stop and snorkel.

 Amazing.
 I should warn you that the wind blows against you when you ride this way round, so keep it in mind if you are on any type of bike!